 Most parents expect their child to pass from one grade to the next with their classmates.
 Passing is also known as promotion, and repeating a grade is often called retention.
-In 2019, students who are not proficient readers by third grade can be held back.
+Students who are not proficient readers by third grade can be held back.

 - More on Third Grade Reading Law